mrbaiel/mrbaiel/README.md

-## About me
+## 🌍 About Me

-I'm a third-year student at Siberian Federal University, studying Information Systems and Technologies.
-I'm passionate about software development and have experience in various technologies and tools.
+Salam!
+My name is Baiel, and I'm from the beautiful country of Kyrgyzstan.
+I'm a third-year student at Siberian Federal University, where I study Information Systems and Technologies.
+My passion lies in software development, and I have hands-on experience with a wide range of technologies and tools.
+I'm always eager to learn and take on new challenges that push the boundaries of my knowledge and skills.

 ## 🔧 Skills